ositaka/soul-healing-decapcms/data/page/home.md

     section_type: text_only
     main_menu:
       show: false
+      name: Trance Healing with Tiago
+    text: At this Healing Space, Tiago Araújo welcomes all to the sacred practice of Trance Healing, where a circle of healing fosters connection and renewal.
-    text: Beloved Souls gathered in this circle of healing, you are guided by Tiago Araújo, who leads you into the realm of Trance Healing.
-In this sacred space, Tiago feels the gentle presence of Spirit Guides, ready to envelop everyone in their divine light and grace.
+      As participants gather in this sacred space, Tiago senses the gentle presence of Spirit Guides, ready to envelop the circle in their divine light and grace.
-    title: A Healing Circle
+    title: Trance Healing with Tiago
   - type: text_image
     section_type: text_image
     image_position: Left